slsfi/digital-edition-xml-resources/xslt/README.md

 ### `xslt/modules/`

-These “module” stylesheets operate in specific modes and must be imported and invoked by a “master” stylesheet by applying templates in the module’s mode, for example:
+These “module” stylesheets operate in specific modes and must be imported and invoked by a “main” stylesheet by applying templates in the module’s mode, for example:

 ```xml
 <!-- Import module -->